IBM/aspera-cli/docs/README.md

 4.27.0.pre
 ```

-- Install the latest Aspera transfer runtime, as it is not included in the `ascli` package:
+- Install the Aspera transfer runtime (tested version), as it is not included in the `ascli` package:

 ```shell
 ascli config transferd install